MicrosoftDocs/win32/desktop-src/properties/props-system-category.md

 ---
-Description: 'Deprecated.
-The category that can be assigned to an item such as a document or file.' ms.assetid: 'dcdfb9c2-df14-4edd-8c45-149b327c8fcf'
+Description: Deprecated.
+The category that can be assigned to an item such as a document or file. ms.assetid: dcdfb9c2-df14-4edd-8c45-149b327c8fcf
-title: 'System.Category'
+title: System.Category
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # System.Category